Lotus08/tsds/README.md

 # tsds
-Practice assignment for Time series Prediction
+Practice code for Time Series Prediction
+These assignmnets are based on publickly available tutorials from Jason Brownlee at https://machinelearningmastery.com